divinestylus/slicer/README.md

 1. Copy & shuffle

 ```
-Copy & Shuffle is primarily design as an evalution tool.
+Copy & shuffle is primarily design as an evalution tool.
 Instructors & facilitators can
 highly benefit from it's immense power.

 With a single copy of assessment questions, slicer duplicates the questions into desired